olincollege/SoftSysCompilingCaterpillars/reports/update.md

 I also wish to continue to build my developer skills in terms of efficiently gathering useful resources.
 I have always shyed away from using Stack Overflow because it has felt quite daunting, thus I would find myself struggling for a long period of time instead of just using my resources to my advantage.
 With this project, I took initiative to find initial resources and was able to successfully utilize an implementation of the toy compiler which my team is using as a base to build off of.
 For the LLVM tutorial C++ to C translation, I have started to use Stack Overflow and similar resources to help with syntax and related commands.
 This has allowed me to grow more comfortable with this resource and learn how to search efficiently to get useful results.

 #### Grant
+In Computer Architecture last semester, I spent some time on the far opposite end of the compilation process: understanding assembly code, and I wanted to explore the whole range of the process.
+The two compilers we experimented with, which are partially included in the /tutorials/grant folder, used different methods to implement the lexer and the parser.
+I have been digging into these two tutorials to try to understand why they are written differently.
+The LLVM compiler, notably, is in C++, which presents its own suite of challenges.
+I have never done extensive translation between languages before, so the process of breaking down the higher-level language into pieces and restructuring the code in C has been incredibly valuable for my learning.

+I had originally hoped to make it to the code generation stage of compilation, but we rescoped in response to the translation hurdles.
+There is definitely more room for exploration if we decide to continue this project past its due date.
+I hope one day I will have built a compiler start to finish (even if it only works on a very limited instruction set).

 #### Abitamim
 My goals were to become more familiar with memory management and low-level